Junior Transfers for Business Majors & Minors

 - Should plan on securing a summer internship the summer after the junior year.
 More and more, employers are making their full-time hiring decisions from their internship pool.
 Students should plan time for an internship search as well as time over the summer to complete the internship.

 - Are expected to complete the degree requirements in the number of terms granted upon admission.
-The University expects students to graduate in a total of eight terms (including the number of terms brought in from the previous institution).
+UNC expects students to graduate in a total of eight terms (including the number of terms brought in from the previous institution).
 Transfer students should not come to the program with the expectation that they will be granted an additional (ninth) semester.
 We do, however, entertain requests for an additional (ninth) semester if requested in the eighth semester.
-Common reasons for securing an additional semester include: more time needed to complete major requirements, desire to study abroad, etc.
+Common reasons for securing an additional semester include more time needed to complete major requirements and desire to study abroad.

 Undergraduate Social Media